CS 124 / LING 180 From Languages to Information,

 - What would the answer to question 2 be without add-1 smoothing?

-- Naive Bayes treats words as if they are independent conditioned upon the class (that is why we multiply the individual probabilities).
-What other features could you add to Naive Bayes in order to predict sentiment that still (roughly) hold this independence assumption?
+Naive Bayes treats words as if they are independent conditioned upon the class (that is why we multiply the individual probabilities).
+For which (if any) of the new features you suggested does this independence assumption roughly hold?

 Part 2: Challenge Problems